 The ‘correctness is king’ argument

-The other side of the argument is that you should spend your budget on copy-editing and proofreading because judging a story comes down to personal taste, but errors are universally recognised – and therefore it makes sense to focus on what will increase the objective quality of the manuscript rather than the subjective quality.
+The other side of the argument is that an author should spend their budget on copy-editing and proofreading because judging a story comes down to personal taste, but errors are universally recognised – and therefore it makes sense to focus on what will increase the objective quality of the manuscript rather than the subjective quality.

-However, it would only be best to spend your editing budget on copy-editing and proofreading if there really wasn’t any way to objectively assess the quality of a story.
+However, it would only be best for authors to spend their editing budget on copy-editing and proofreading if there really wasn’t any way to objectively assess the quality of a story.

 But there is.